lewi0231/home-lab-automation/apps/personal-blog/README.md

 ## Features

 - Minimal one-page portfolio layout. blahblah
-- Blog support with MDX.
+- Blog support with MDX.ddd
 - Responsive and accessible design.
 - Easy to use
 - [Motion-Primitives](https://motion-primitives.com) for animated components.